MMRahman28/devops_practice/notes.md

 	- `tail -5` -> show recent errors
 	- `exit 1` -> fail fast
 	- Alerts on ERRORs in logs
+	- cat > /tmp/sample.log << EOF, here EOF is a delimiter
+	- cat  << EOF is Here Document, any delimiter (STOP, END etc.) would work in place of EOF

 #### `log_monitor.sh` (key script)
+---